 When necessary, the notification process has two phases:

-The so-called first phase shall take one month at most.
+The so-called first phase shall take 23 working days at most.
 If the acquisition clearly does not have restrictive effects for competition or if the restrictive effects can be prevented by conditions proposed by the parties, the acquisition shall be cleared during phase I.

-Otherwise the FCCA shall take a decision to initiate further proceedings (phase II)during which the transaction and its competitive effects shall be thoroughly investigated.
+Otherwise the FCCA shall take a decision to initiate further proceedings (phase II) during which the transaction and its competitive effects shall be thoroughly investigated.
 The acquisition may still be cleared as such or approved as conditional.
 If the commitments by the parties are not sufficient for clearing the acquisition, the FCCA shall make a proposal to the Market Court to prohibit it.
-Phase II shall take three months at most.
+Phase II shall take 69 working days at most. the Market Court may extend the phase II deadline by a maximum of 46 working days.

 A concentration shall not be implemented prior to a final decision in the matter.